Controlling My Jack’s Alt-Stays Cabin

 Oil Diffuser

-The oil diffuser will be pre-set for your arrival and blasting the lovely honey and vanilla scent around your cabin.
+The oil diffuser will be pre-set and smelling lovely for your arrival!
 If it runs out during your stay, here’s instructions on how to re-fill it:

 Step 1: Remove the outer and inner lid.